alsguimaraes/ax-stores/apps/xpgifts/PAGES.md

 # Todo

+- check product titles and split on ' : '
 - edit address, country from dropdown
-- investigate country data from woocommerce rest api
+- get country data from woocommerce rest api
-- minimum, for US use dropdown for states
+- use dropdown for states

 # Deleted